Pneumonia and Asthma

 Treatment for fungal pneumonia requires antifungal medications.

-What causes Pneumococcal pneumonia?
+What causes pneumococcal pneumonia?

-What are pneumococcal pneumonia symptoms?
+What are pneumonia symptoms?

 • Fever and/or chills

-• Cough
+• Coughing

 • Fast breathing